roccomuso/alveare/README.md

-  -H, --help                Output usage information -h, --queen-host [value]  Queen bees host to bind the listening server to (defaults to "127.0.0.1") -p, --queen-port <n>      The port on which the hive will be listening for queen bees (defaults to 8869) -v, --version             Output the version number
+  -H, --help                Output usage information -h, --queen-host [value]  Queen bees host to bind the listening server to (defaults to "127.0.0.1") -p, --queen-port <n>      The port on which the hive will be listening for queen bees (defaults to 8869) -s, --honey-script        Script commands which got send to new connected bee (defaults to "") -v, --version             Output the version number
 ```